 We recognise that in some cases the sector has fallen short in terms of safeguarding and let down the vulnerable people we work with.
-We are working with our members to turn this justifiable anger into action.
-We are committed to meeting the high standards expected of the sector and acknowledge the need for improvement.
+We are working with our members to ensure the high standards expected of the sector are met.

-Working with members, Bond has pulled together an agreed a set of principles for the sector which we expect organisations to work towards.
+Working with members, we pulled together an agreed a set of principles for organisations to work towards.
 Read the full set of principles.

-A letter from the sector signed by 22 of the UK's leading NGOs was published in The Times and online, highlighting the sector's commitment to a series of urgent measures including strengthening existing practices, as well as calling on leadership across the sector to ensure that commitments are turned into action
+22 of the UK's leading NGOs also signed a letter published in The Times and online, highlighting the sector's pledge to a series of measures to ensure that commitments are turned into action.

 You can also read the secretary of state's ministerial statement outlining the actions taken by DFID to strengthen safeguarding in the aid sector, as well as a high level summary of safeguarding assurance returns from UK charities.

-Following the summit, a series of working groups have been set up to drive forward better practice across four thematic areas.
-The groups will prototype a set of new ideas to improve safeguarding, with the aim of putting in place a series of pilot projects.
+A series of working groups have been set up to drive forward better practice across four thematic areas.
+The groups collaborate on a set of new ideas to improve safeguarding, with the aim of putting in place a series of pilot projects.

-The groups will look at the following thematic areas:
+The groups are working on the following thematic areas:

 - Accountability to people we work with